Shuhaib73/NLP_Message_Spam-Ham_Classification/README.md

 **Performance Evaluation:** *Assessed the performance of each model using various evaluation metrics such as accuracy, precision, recall, and F1-score.
 This step helped in determining which model performed best in classifying spam and ham messages.*

-**Model Selection:** *Identified the Random Forest classifier as the best-performing model based on its superior performance compared to other algorithms.*
+**Model Selection:** *Identified the Support Vector classifier as the best-performing model based on its superior performance compared to other algorithms.*

-**Model Deployment:** *Deployed the selected Random Forest model for real-world use cases, enabling it to classify incoming Mail/SMS messages into spam or ham categories effectively.*
+**Model Deployment:** *Deployed the SVC model for real-world use cases, enabling it to classify incoming Mail/SMS messages into spam or ham categories effectively.*

 **Classification Report for Training and Testing**
 <p align='center'>